 Arriving in remand can be a terribly devastating and lonely time.
 We provide women an opportunity to connect informally with a trained worker who listens, comforts and refers women to specialist support services, attends Court and provides support for whatever they may be facing.

 - Recreational: Craft & Cooking

 - Christian Discussion Group

 Outside the Prisons:

-PNM supports women in their transition to a life outside prison that is different to the life they left when imprisoned.
-We are the bridge between prison and life outside, providing:
+Prison Network supports women in their transition — we are the bridge between prison and life outside, providing:

-- ongoing life changing emotional and other support to women and their families;
+- ongoing life changing relational and practical support to women and their families;

 - mentoring women in the life skills required to rebuild life;

 - assisting women by referring them to appropriate agencies and professionals;